-The Florida Retirement System (FRS) Investment Plan (the Plan), a defined contribution pension plan, qualified under Internal Revenue Code Section 401(a), was established pursuant to Section 121.4501, Florida Statutes, to provide for retirement benefits for eligible employees of the State and all participating county, district school board, community college and university employees as an alternative to the FRS Pension Plan or other optional retirement plans.
+The Florida Retirement System (FRS) Investment Plan (the Plan), a defined contribution pension plan qualified under Internal Revenue Code Section 401(a), was established pursuant to Section 121.4501, Florida Statutes, to provide retirement benefits for eligible employees of the State and all participating county, district school board, community college, university employees and for cities, independent special districts, metropolitan planning districts and public charter schools who elect to participate in the FRS, as an alternative to the FRS Pension Plan or other optional retirement plans.
 Additionally, certain retirees of the FRS who return to employment with a participating employer are mandatory participants of the Plan.
-Under the Plan, employers and employees make contributions to an account, set up in the member's name, and the member directs the investments in the account, choosing from a number of diverse investment options selected and monitored by the State Board of Administration of Florida (the SBA).
+Under the Plan, employers and employees make contributions to individual member accounts set up in the member's name, and the member directs the investments in the account, choosing from a number of diverse investment options selected and monitored by the State Board of Administration of Florida (the SBA).
 The Plan was first offered to public sector employees in fiscal year 2003, and was modeled after private sector 401(k) plans.
 The Plan's and the SBA's financial activities are reported in the annual comprehensive financial report of the State of Florida.
-The SBA is governed by a Board of Trustees, comprised of the Governor, as Chair, the Attorney General, and the Chief Financial Officer of the State of Florida.
+The SBA is governed by a Board of Trustees, composed of the Governor, as Chair, the Attorney General, and the Chief Financial Officer of the State of Florida.